wmfs/tymly/plugins/flobot-etl-plugin/README.md

 # flobot-etl-plugin

-> A collection of ETL states.
+> A collection of states for helping with Extract, Transform and Load tasks.

 ## <a name="install"></a>Install